close

 In the present day, we often tend to discard unwanted clothes without a second thought.
 Not long ago, making clothes and going to specialised tailors was how the Dutch managed to maintain pristine outfits at all times.
 Whether rich or poor, all levels of society were mending their clothes and making them last.
 Cloth was almost always reused – a washed-out skirt could later be used as a lining for another garment after it had passed its best days.

-Clothing was kept in great condition - women devoted a lot of time to keep their clothes in check, making them last for years.
+Clothing was kept in great condition - women devoted a lot of time to keeping their clothes in check, making them last for years.
 Dutch women made a large number of their clothes themselves and other items were ordered from specialised seamstresses.
 Girls learned intricate needlework from a very young age and developed the skill over a lifetime.
 They were valuable skills to have growing up and would set a girl up for future life as a wife and mother, maintaining outfits for all the family.

 Traditional outfits from all over the Netherlands